Ushio, Inc.: History

 Ushio was listed in the Second Section of Tokyo Stock Exchange in 1970, and in the First Section in 1980.

 Ushio entered the European market in 1985, with the foundation of Ushio Europe B.V., which is located in Oude Meer, the Netherlands.

 Business

 Ushio's main business is in lighting equipment, from halogen lamps to more sophisticated digital lighting and video processing equipment.
-In 1992, Ushio bought the Christie group of companies in U.S, a company known for their digital cinema projectors.
+In 1992, Ushio bought Christie, a U.S.-based global visual technologies company.